jdigger/git-process/README.md

     * This creates a new branch called "`feature-name`" based on "`origin/master`".
 2. After making some changes, if you want to pick up any changes other people have made, as well as save your work on the server, do "`git sync`".
-    * That will merge in the changes that have occurred in "`origin/master`" and then push the result to the "`feature_branch`" branch to the server.
+    * That will rebase the changes that have occurred in "`origin/master`" and then push the result to the "`feature_branch`" branch to the server.
-3. When you are ready to merge your work into the mainline, "`git to-master`".
+3. When you are ready to move your work into the mainline, "`git to-master`".
-    * This will merge and push your changes into "`origin/master`"
+    * This will rebase and push your changes into "`origin/master`"

 ```
 $ git new-fb my-feature      # 1